Students: Frequently Asked Questions

 I have an attorney; what is his/her role in resolving my disciplinary matter?

 Your attorney may attend and advise you throughout the disciplinary process.
 However, your attorney is not permitted to speak, question witnesses, introduce evidence, make objections, or present arguments to the hearing officer during that proceeding.
-Written notice must be provided to OSA at least three days before the hearing that an attorney will be present.
+Written notice must be provided to the SCCE at least three days before the hearing that an attorney will be present.

 Who has access to my disciplinary record?